-- ➤ The system certificate holder provides a declaration that they have previously recorded pull-out tests with the proposed fixing type for the relevant archetype and that the results of the tests indicate that the fixing is appropriate for the archetype and substrate. - ➤ A declaration on the pre-notification form & Method Statement/Specification should accompany the application and will be subject to review before acceptance.
+- The system certificate holder provides a declaration they have previously recorded pull-out tests with the proposed fixing type for the relevant archetype and the results of the tests indicate the fixing is appropriate for the archetype and substrate. - A declaration on the pre-notification form & Method Statement/Specification should accompany the application but final acceptance of the fixing specification can only be confirmed after "project specific" tests have been carried out.